lzapffe/ds_labs/lab-09.md

     ##           4.2843           -0.1297           -0.1452

-According to ?evals, there are 3 types of ranks: teaching, tenure track, tenured
+According to ?evals, there are 3 types of ranks: teaching, tenure track, and tenured

 y = 4.28 - 0.13x(tenure track) - 0.15x(tenured)

 The initial rating (which corresponds to that of professors just teaching), is 4.28.
-Then, if the professor is instead tenure track, they get a decrease in their score of 0.12 points, or if they are tenured, they get a decrease in their score of 0.14.
+So a teaching professor has an overall rating of 4.28.
+Then, if the professor is instead tenure track, they get a decrease in the score of that of teaching professors of 0.12 points, or if they are tenured, they get a decrease in their score of 0.14.

 ### Exercise 12